UMR-CNRM/snowtools/doc/source/misc/orga.rst

 * ``tasks`` contains the typical sequence of instructions necessary to run a full simulation, both in operational or research mode
 * ``tools`` contains all the classes and methods shared by the vortex project and standalone applications.
 It is all the physics and links between simulation elements.
 * ``utils`` is a set of technical tools to help manipulating simulation objects (read and convert files, sun trajectory, etc.).
 Please check the tool your need is not already in bronx.

+* ``bronx`` is an external package that contains a lot of useful tools (this package is now an external package that have to be installed separately)

 A folder ``tests`` contains the test suite of snowtools and the ``doc`` folder contains this documentation code.